guitsilva/docker-latex/README.md

 - non-root user to prevent files edited inside the container to be inaccessible to host user;

-- persistent VS Code extensions across containers;
+- persistent VS Code extensions across containers.

 ## Deployment